majin42/adventctf_otw_day2/README.md

 ## Usage

 > note: this challenge is not hosted anymore.
-> But it's sources have been released https://github.com/OverTheWireOrg/advent2019/tree/master/advent-challenges/2019-12-02_rev3
+> But its sources have been released https://github.com/OverTheWireOrg/advent2019/tree/master/advent-challenges/2019-12-02_rev3

 Launch the man in the middle
 ```